As nation confronts old demons, a 1770 slaying is recalled

 In the 1850s, black abolitionists in Boston marked each massacre anniversary as Crispus Attucks Day, using the memory of his sacrifice to mobilize support for efforts to end slavery.

 “They presented Attucks as the first martyr of the Revolution who died fighting for liberty.
-The image resonated powerfully in a nation that placed millions of African Americans in bondage despite its stated ideal of freedom,” reads a new exhibit, “Reflecting Attucks,” in Boston’s Revolutionary Spaces hall.
+The image resonated powerfully in a nation that placed millions of African Americans in bondage despite its stated ideal of freedom,” reads a new exhibit by Revolutionary Spaces, “Reflecting Attucks,” in Boston’s Old State House.

 The Rev. Martin Luther King Jr. mentioned Attucks in his 1964 book, “Why We Can’t Wait,” noting that “the first American to shed blood in the revolution that freed his country from British oppression was a black seaman.”